 - It is loaded with a considerable number of exercises.

-- The controlled motion feature makes it less risky as when compared to free weight systems.
+- The controlled motion feature makes it less risky when compared to free-weight systems.

 - The relatively compact size of equipment is also a facet to be considered.
 It is not as spacious as the cumbersome machines you see at the gym.